winduum/winduum-docs/docs/migrations/winduum-elements-v3.md

 ## 7. Convert Popover only where the fallback is used

-The prerequisite Stimulus migration already moved Popover to native `popover`, `command` and `commandfor` attributes.
+The prerequisite v3 migration already moved Popover to native `popover`, `command` and `commandfor` attributes.
 Those native controls stay unchanged.
 Replace only the optional positioning controller and its values:

 ::: code-group
 ```html [winduum-stimulus v3]